wajjahathassan/Portfolio-Gallery/README.md

 - **Edit Content:** Simply modify `data.csv` to add new projects.
 - **Add Media:** Place your images/videos in `static/images/`.

+## 🆕 Update_v1

+This project goes beyond a standard portfolio by integrating a **Smart Interior Estimator**, designed to eliminate renovation uncertainty through real-time data visualization and cost transparency.

+## 🚀 Added_Features_v1

+- **Smart Interior Estimator:** An interactive tool that helps users calculate and visualize renovation costs, reducing planning anxiety with accurate, data-backed estimates.

 ## ⚖️ License & Usage Rights

 This project is open-source for educational purposes.

-**However, the media assets (images and videos)** located in the `static/images/` folder are the exclusive intellectual property of **Wajahat Hassan**.
+**However, the media assets (images and videos)** located in the `static/images/` folder are the exclusive intellectual property of **Wajahat Hassan** except the placeholder images.
 They are provided here for demonstration purposes only and may **not** be used, redistributed, commercialized, or modified without explicit written permission.